pfaffventer/ibear-co-za-eclipse-rcp/README.md

 * The "Search" widget will filter for any field in the grid matching the text entered in the search field.

-* A query widget opens a model similar to the main window, without the editor panel on the right, allow the user to filter and select one or more records for editing.
+* A query widget opens a dialog similar to the main window, without the editor panel on the right, allowing the user to filter and select one or more records for editing.

 ![alt text](https://github.com/pfaffventer/ibear-co-za-eclipse-rcp/blob/master/readme.resource/filter_panel_001.PNG "Filter panel")